Oregon vs. Arizona NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Oregon and its opponents have combined for 59 points -- this matchup's over/under -- only one time this year.
+- Oregon and its opponents have combined for 58.5 points or more only once this year.

-- Arizona's games have yet to go over 59 points this season.

-- The combined points per game average of the two teams, 54.3, is 4.7 points fewer than Saturday's over/under.
+- Saturday's over/under is 4.2 points higher than the combined 54.3 PPG average of the two teams.

-- This contest's total is 11.6 points more than the 47.4 these two squads combine to surrender per game this season.
+- This contest's over/under is 11.1 points more than the 47.4 these two squads combine to allow per game this season.

-- Ducks games this season feature an average total of 60.2 points, a number 1.2 points higher than Saturday's over/under.

-- In 2021, games involving the Wildcats have averaged a total of 51.5 points, 7.5 fewer than this game's set over/under.
+- The 58.5 total in this game is 7.0 points above the 51.5 average total in Wildcats games this season.

 Oregon Stats and Trends

-- Oregon has one win against the spread in three games this year.
+- Oregon has one win against the spread in three games this season.

-- The Ducks have yet to cover the spread this season when favored by 28.5 points or more.

 - Oregon's games this year have hit the over on one of three set point totals (33.3%).

-- Oregon is 1-2 against the spread and 3-0 overall this season when the team puts up more than 27.7 points.
+- When Oregon puts up more than 27.7 points, it is 1-2 against the spread and 3-0 overall.

 - Find the latest spread and moneyline odds for Oregon at SISportsbook.